scolladon/sfdx-git-delta/README.md

 But, sometimes you may need to have two different ignore policies for generating the `package.xml` and `destructiveChanges.xml` files.
 This is where the `--ignore-destructive [-D]` option comes handy!

 Use the `--ignore-destructive` parameter to specify a dedicated ignore file to handle deletions (resulting in metadata listed in the `destructiveChanges.xml` output).
-In orther words, this will override the `--ignore [-i]` parameter for deleted items.
+In other words, this will override the `--ignore [-i]` parameter for deleted items.

 For example, consider a repository containing multiple sub-folders (force-app/main,force-app/sample, etc) and a commit deleting the Custom\_\_c object from one folder and modifying the Custom\_\_c object from another folder.
 This event will be treated has a Modification and a Deletion.
 By default, the Custom\_\_c object would appear in the `package.xml` and in `destructiveChanges.xml`, which could be a little bit inconsistent and can break the CI/CD build.
 This is a situation where your may want to use the `--ignore-destructive [-D]` parameter!
 Add the Custom\_\_c object pattern in an ignore file and pass it in the CLI parameter: